+Even with so much experience, this might be the first you are hearing Thurin’s name.
+He says the fight for black designers is continuous.
 “There are a lot of wonderful black designers who do great things and who are very talented who are just trying to be seen and be heard,” he says.
 “I think the challenge for us is just to keep trying to be seen and to be heard just trying to get the right representation and get people to see what your good at what your talent is.”

 Before entering the bridal world, Esé Azénabor was creating custom evening wear.
 It wasn’t until she started looking for her own wedding dress that she noticed a gap in the industry.